 Paying excise duties

-- the excise products leave a Revenue approved tax warehouse
+- leave a Revenue approved tax warehouse

 Revenue may allow you to defer paying the excise duty due subject to certain conditions.
 See the EEDS Manual and the AEP payment methods section for more information.

 Deadlines for paying excise duties and filing returns

 Separate deadlines for paying excise duties and filing returns apply to each specific excise duty.
 You can find further information regarding individual excise duties in the related topics section.